Trolann/teachers-coach-teachers/CONTRIBUTING.md

 - Follow PEP 8 style guidelines
 - Keep functions focused and small
 - Use meaningful variable names
-- Add comments only when code isn't self-documenting
+- Add comments only when code isn't self-documenting (Should be the exception)
 - Use constants for magic values
 - Handle errors gracefully with try/except